jasonburk/HemisphericViews/weblog/Episodes/Episode 002/Episode 002 - Transcript.md

 looked into it extensively, but it seems pretty awesome.
 Yeah, yeah, I was impressed.
 I stuck on a couple of sci-fi things, you know, things with soundtracks or effects that would have a whooshing past you or something.
-So it's not exactly like being in a cinema or a home theater setup, but it does.
-I can only explain it as a kind of TV or movie or an oriented semi surround sound take on what someone like Marco Arment would do with voice boost for podcasting.
+So it's not exactly like being in a cinema or a home theater setup, but it does, I can only explain it as a kind of TV or movie or an oriented semi surround sound take on what someone like Marco Arment would do with voice boost for podcasting.
 It just gives it a lift and makes it seem like it's coming from a certain direction.
 That's super cool.
 I like that.
 Yeah, I don't want to